Broker-Dealer

 Securities Act of 1933: Governs the issuance of new securities and ensures that FINRA members provide full and fair disclosure to protect investors from fraud.

-Securities Exchange Act 1934: Establishes the framework for regulating securities exchanges, broker-dealers, and FINRA as a self-regulatory organization (SRO), ensuring that FINRA enforces rules to prevent market manipulation and fraud.
+Securities Exchange Act 1934: Establishes the framework for regulating securities exchanges, broker-dealers, and FINRA as a self-regulatory organisation (SRO), ensuring that FINRA enforces rules to prevent market manipulation and fraud.

 Trust Indenture Act of 1939: Ensures that bond issuances by FINRA-regulated firms meet specific standards to protect bondholders.